Building A Matcha Tea Shop Case Study

 With a budget of £57,000, the How Matcha project had to be executed perfectly, ensuring every aspect of the acquisition and revamp aligned with Deepak’s vision for the establishment.
 This cost would include necessary expenses and investments – from purchasing the cafe itself to acquiring necessary equipment, supplies, and ensuring a smooth transition of agreements and contracts.

-This budget would be allocated to about ⅛ of marketing and improving their reputation due to online reviews about the quality of the product.
+The budget was allocated to about ⅛ of marketing and improving their reputation since online reviews about the quality of the product were also a concern.
 Deepak understood the significance of positive customer experiences in shaping the success of How Matcha.
-Investing in strategic marketing campaigns and initiatives will allow him to build a loyal customer base eager to explore the delights of matcha.
+Investing in strategic marketing campaigns and initiatives allowed him to build a loyal customer base eager to explore the delights of matcha.

-Half of the budget would be for replacing and fixing the interior of the building, upgrading the furniture, and procuring necessary large equipment.
+Half of the budget was spent on replacing and fixing the interior of the building, upgrading the furniture, and procuring necessary large equipment.

-The remaining fraction would be spent to cover any legal fees and filing expenses during the process to change over contracts and licenses into the new ownership’s name.
+The remaining fraction would be spent to cover any legal fees and filing expenses during the process to change over contracts and licences into the new ownership’s name.

-By diligently allocating the budget across various critical aspects of the project, Deepak ensured that every pound was used wisely to maximize the potential of How Matcha.
-The careful planning and strategic distribution of funds allowed for a comprehensive transformation that would position the cafe for sustained growth in the competitive matcha market.
+By diligently allocating the budget across various critical aspects of the project, Deepak ensured that every pound was used wisely to maximise How Matcha’s potential.
+The careful planning and strategic distribution of funds allowed for a comprehensive transformation to position the cafe for sustained growth in the competitive matcha market.

-The fundamental idea is that it reflects the Pearl Lemon company ethos >
+The fundamental idea of all these changes is that they reflect the Pearl Lemon company ethos.

-How Matcha already embodied this with its bright pink and green decor, so already a step in the right direction.
+How Matcha already embodied this with its bright pink and green decor, so it was already a step in the right direction.

 This project included the following: